nksauter/LS49/LY99/spread1/README.md

 Create the trumpet plot.
 Optionally perform DIALS refinement prior to plotting the statistics.
 Filter the outliers and remove them, thus generating a new set of expt + refl.

-Caution: savepng=True is appropriate if a subset of data are processed; but output is too large if the entire data are used, so in that case set savepng=False.
+Caution: savepng=True is appropriate if a subset of data are processed; but output is quite large if the entire data are used, so in that case set savepng=False.
+Sorry, ignore this advice (1/31/23) as there is no correct way to disable savepng.
+As currently implemented, savepng=False writes the plot to the screen, which is counterproductive if executing within SLURM.

 PNG files can be converted to an animated GIF if ImageMagick is present:
 ```
 convert -delay 12 -loop 0 *.png shift2_annulus_hits.gif
 ```
 Run the [slurm script, trial5_dials_refine.sh](./trial5_dials_refine.sh).

-Warning: Check to make sure there is no matplotlib screen output if running in SLURM.

-Fatal: as of 1/27/2023 the script fails.
-Working on it.

 ### 7. Convert to integrated shoeboxes
 Use the "specific" merge worker to replace the small shoeboxes of indexed strong spots,